elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/chapters/chapter_02.md

 FROM ubuntu:18.04
 ```

+!!! info "Recommendation"
-Recommendation: pin the version of the OS of the base layer
+    Pin the version of the OS of the base layer.
+    There is an [interesting publication](https://doi.org/10.1371/journal.pcbi.1008316) regarding recommendation when manually crafting Dockerfiles.
+Rule 5 points out the importance of pinning versions of the base image but also system libraries or other installed software.

 The **RUN** statement specifies the command to execute inside the image filesystem.